 - You will have to purchase a wireless modem or take it on rent.
 This is available at reasonable rates, though.

 In conclusion, both 3G and 4G networking have a great deal to offers in terms of speed and quality.
-Though in its infancy yet, 4G is expected to catch on and become the premier connectivity provider in the coming few months.
+4G technology is expected to catch on and become the premier connectivity provider in the coming few years.